Heritage Creek Farm & Education Center

 "Lettuce" Learn Outside

-Through a variety of outdoor programs offered on the farm, participants develop an understanding of plant and animal science.
-Farm visitors learn about agriculture and develop an appreciation for the work that goes into growing food.
+Through a variety of hands-on, outdoor programs on the farm, participants gain a deeper understanding of plant and animal science.
+These immersive experiences help visitors explore the fundamentals of agriculture while cultivating a genuine appreciation for the time, effort, and care involved in growing food.

 Nature's Classroom